 We’ve had meetings with some of the coolest and most-dedicated people around.
 Unfortunately, most small businesses and organizations have several stakeholders and decision-makers.

-Perhaps the marketing person and our designer agree on a font, but the business owner or executive director prefers a different one.
+Perhaps the marketing person and our designer agree on a what search intent we should optimize for, but the business owner or executive director disagrees..

 Now, we have to change all of the typography globally, sometimes one page at a time.